manasa-arun/python/content/en/Tips/structure-keywords-in-python.md

 ```
 example for with keyword
 ```
-In this example after writing the program also we can not use close the file here,
+In this example after writing the program also we can not use close the file here.